andreaaspesidev/concept-os/docs/toolchain/PIC.md

 ## Relocation Points

-Currently, relocations are referred to the beginning of the HBF.
+Currently, relocations are referred to the beginning of the CBF.
 - At least one bit should be reserved to check for MOV/ABS FIELD.
 It’s possible to avoid this bit and check whether the pointed element is a valid MOV, still misinterpretations might occur.
 - Some relocations might be paired.
 This is the case for MOV, where we have the MOVW and MOVT.
 To relocate one of these, the other one should be accessed.
 Some bits are reserved to encode the offset of the pair, if any.